Last Updated on April 6, 2026

 Boob Design Nursing Bra Review

 I used 3 of their bras while I was nursing – the 24/7 Bra, Fast-Food Bra, and Fast-Food Sports Bra.
 The 24/7 bra was definitely my favourite and so comfortable (I still wear it all the time even though I’m no longer nursing) and because it’s a crossover style instead of clip it doesn’t feel or look like a nursing bra.
-I personally preferred Boob’s natural material bras over the recycled nylon ones and would recommend sticking with those.
+I personally preferred Boob’s natural material nursing bras over the recycled nylon ones and would recommend sticking with those.

 Boob is fantastic if you’re looking for a one-stop-shop to get a maternity and nursing-friendly wardrobe.